Clash of Titans

 The Agricultural and Mechanical College of Alabama at Auburn began playing football in 1892.
 The fledgling program took off when 26-year-old John Heisman became head coach in 1895.

-When the University of Georgia likewise began football in 1892, the two schools decided to play annually on Thanksgiving Day in Atlanta.
+Since Auburn was the only other school in the area that fielded a football team, the two schools decided to play annually on Thanksgiving Day in Atlanta.
 Thus began the Deep South's Oldest Rivalry.

 When Warner left high school, he had no intention of attending college.
 Instead, he worked two years as a tinsmith and saved a little money.
 But he lost it all when he made some bad bets at a racetrack.